 At home, the simplest Kanban is that of toilet paper: you have a roll in use.
 You probably have a stock of a few rolls nearby.
 You may have a secondary stock in another room.
 This “central” stock supplies all the bathrooms of the house.

-You know (even if there are no labels or delimited area) when you need to buy more: when the central stock is almost empty, but not too low… You know your consumption and know whether to buy when you have 1 2 or 5 rolls left in your central stock.
+You know (even if there are no labels or a zone delimited by a ribbon) when you have to buy more: when the central stock is almost empty, but not too much… You know your consumption and know if you have to buy more when there is 1, 2 or 5 rolls left in your central stock.

 But why use this method?